chrisweb/freeMusic.zone/README.md

 you can also update the packages by using this command: npm update

-Copy the default configuration file at "/path_to_jam_tweets/application/configurations/default.js" and rename it "configuration.js", then edit the configuration file and add your own values
+Copy the default backend configuration file at "/path_to_jam_prototype/application/configurations/default.js" and rename it "configuration.js", then edit the configuration file and add your own values
+Copy the default frontend configuration file at "/path_to_jam_prototype/public_development/javascripts/application/configurations/default-VERSION.js" and rename it "configuration-VERSION.js", then edit the configuration file and add your own values

 To run the project run this command on linux:
 NODE_ENV=development node server